 Key Features of Call Monitoring

 Monitoring calls is more effective when done in conjunction with call monitoring features that let users participate, observe, record, and analyze calls and interactions.
-Some of the top features that support call monitoring include:
+Some of the top features that support call monitoring software include:

 - Call monitoring dashboard — Included as part of a call center software; used to track certain metrics and study call logs